AlvirElWapo/BugBehemoth/README.md

 Currently we're utilizing Go 1.23, Tailwindcss, HTMX

-ON THE FIRST build, within the /assets directory, perform the following:
+ON THE FIRST build, within the /BugBehemoth_FE directory, perform the following:

     - npm install
-    - npm run build:css
+    - npm run buildstyles

-To run the Project template run
-    go run main.go

-Then lookup localhost:8000 in the browser and you'll see the static files being served!
+Then open /src/index.html in the browser and you'll see the Tailwindcss styles installed!